10 steps to procurement excellence

 In 2015, Efficio rated KNect365’s procurement performance as ‘basic’ and placed it in the lower quartile of rankings.
 In order to journey from that baseline to world class by 2018 and beyond, it followed these 10 steps:

-Have a clear procurement strategy with a view on total spend, measurable future targets, adoption of category planning and strategic sourcing.
+Have a clear procurement strategy with a view on total spend, measurable future targets, adoption of category management and strategic sourcing.